alibertay/BabaVanga/README.md

 The elos of the football teams must be entered while making the prediction.
 The predictive accuracy of the score ratio is approximately 26%, and the match result prediction accuracy is approximately 83%.

 BabaVanga is currently working as MVP.
-If you want to use BabaVanga, download the BabaVanga file in the output directory and run the BabaVanga.exe application.
+If you want to use BabaVanga, download the BabaVanga the output directory and run the BabaVanga.exe.

 Dataset: https://www.kaggle.com/datasets/smtcnm/2019-2020-turkey-football-club-matches